Immigration Health Surcharge (IHS): The Complete Guide to UK Visa Healthcare Fees

 Routes Where IHS is Mandatory

-• Spouse, partner, civil partner, and unmarried partner visa applicants (entry clearance or in-country)
+• Spouse, partner, civil partner, and unmarried partner visa applicants

 • Graduate visa applicants